Ery205275/GiaLinh_Nguyen_Crushing_Bugs/README.md

 Nguyen Gia Linh

+## Problems
+1. Any puzzle piece and more than one piece can be dropped in any dropzone even when is wrong
+2. The puzzle pieces stay in the dropzones after finishing, even choosing new puzzles won't reset the pieces

+## Solutions
+1. Function created to allow one piece to one dropzone.

+Dropzones and puzzle pieces matched id via data sets. --> Function created to allow one piece to one dropzone --> Return statement created to prevent wrong puzzle pieces to be dropped to the dropzone

+2. Puzzle sets didn't reset when a new puzzle is selected.(still working on making it happen)

+resetPuzzle function created with paren-child properties then remove the Dropped Child once theBoardgame is changed.

 ## Prerequisites

 A code editer program to write code for Javascripts, HTML5, CSS (for example, Sublime Text, Visual Studio Code).